microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/user-list-approleassignments.md

 #### Request

-Here's an example of the request to retrieve all app role assignments granted to the user, and to groups where the user is a direct member.
+The following example shows a request to retrieve all app role assignments granted to the user, and to groups where the user is a direct member.

 # [HTTP](#tab/http)